crewagreementworkshop/exploring_crew_agreements/index.md

 Maritime Workshops, in partnership with the [Maritime History Archive](https://mha.mun.ca/), meets through [Webex](https://www.webex.com/downloads.html).
 To ensure you have a functioning internet link through Webex, you can test your connection using the [Webex test meeting](https://www.webex.com/test-meeting.html).

-### Fall 2024 Schedule
+### Winter 2024 Schedule

 Concluded session information archived [here](https://maritimeworkshops.com/newhorizons/).

-**‘Publish Early, Publish Often’: What advice does a maritime journal editor have for emerging scholars?**
+**Taking Your Research Public**

-5 November, 2024 - Tuesday at 2pm Newfoundland Time (UTC -3:30)
+7 January, 2025 - Tuesday at 2pm Newfoundland Time (UTC -3:30)

-Please Note: *North America leaves Daylight Savings Time on November 3rd, 2024.*
+For this session, we will be joined by Dr. Sara Caputo, who recently appeared on the BBC Radio 4 program _Thinking Allowed_, and Dr. Lucas Haasis, project leader and PR manager of the Prize Papers Project.
+Our guests will share with us how they got involved with these opportunities and take your questions on how to bring your work to a broader audience.

-For this session, Dr. Michelle Turner, editor of *[Mainsheet](https://www.mainsheet.mysticseaport.org/about)*, will join us.
-Her video of introduction will be made available for advance viewing.
-No later than **October 28** post a question for Dr. Turner to answer at the real-time session at our [Maritime Workshops email](infomarworkshops@gmail.com).
+Please listen to [_Thinking Allowed_: Sea Travel](https://www.bbc.co.uk/programmes/m0023ydj) prior to our meeting and visit the [Prize Papers website](https://www.prizepapers.de/).

-An email with the link to Dr. Turner's introduction to herself and to _Mainsheet_ was sent on October 10, 2024.
-If you did not receive this email or cannot access the video, please contact us.
+February and March are TBA

 **Our hosts**